department-of-veterans-affairs/va_common/README.md

 You will need to be added as an owner of va_common to release a new version.
 If you have never released a gem before, go to [rubygems.org](https://rubygems.org) and create an account.
 Then from the command line run `curl -u qrush https://rubygems.org/api/v1/api_key.yaml > ~/.gem/credentials; chmod 0600 ~/.gem/credentials`

-Update the version number in `lib/va_common/version.rb`, and then run `gem build va_common.gemspec` to build the gem and `gem push va_common-0.3.2.gem` to release it.
+To release a new version, update the version number in `lib/va_common/version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing